nrfconnect/sdk-nrf/samples/crypto/aes_ccm/README.rst

    :local:
    :depth: 2

+The AES CCM sample shows how to perform authenticated encryption and decryption operations using the CCM algorithm and a 128-bit key.
+The sample uses additional data and a random nonce.

 Overview
 ********

-The AES sample shows how to perform AES authenticated encryption and decryption operations using the CCM block cipher mode and a 128-bit AES key.
-The sample uses additional data and a random nonce.
+The sample follows these steps:

-First, the sample performs initalization:
+1. First, the sample performs initialization:

-   #.
+   a.
 The Platform Security Architecture (PSA) API is initialized.
    #.
-A random AES key is generated and imported in the PSA crypto keystore.
+A random AES key is generated and imported into the PSA crypto keystore.

-Then, the sample encrypts/decrypts a sample plaintext:
 #.
+Then, it encrypts/decrypts a sample plaintext:

+   a.
 A random nonce is generated.
    #.
 Authenticated encryption is performed.
    #.
 Authenticated decryption is performed.

-Afterwards, the sample performs cleanup:
 #.
+Afterwards, it performs cleanup:

+   a.
 The AES key is removed from the PSA crypto keystore.

 Requirements
 ************